Infrahub supports two different types of webhooks:

 3. Configure .infrahub.yml

-Add the transform and query to your repository configuration:
+Add the Transformation and query to your repository configuration:

 # yaml-language-server: $schema=https://schema.infrahub.app/python-sdk/repository-config/latest.json